Warren Peacocke: Peninsular War

-Peacocke went on campaign as part of Finch's Guards Brigade again in August 1807, when his battalion joined the expedition to Copenhagen tasked with capturing or destroying the Danish fleet to ensure it was not taken intact by the French.
+Peacocke went on campaign as part of Finch's Guards Brigade again in August 1807, when his battalion joined the expedition to Copenhagen tasked with capturing or destroying the Danish navy to ensure it was not taken intact by the French.
 With this completed, Peacocke returned to England in November.
 He was then promoted to brevet colonel on 25 April 1808, and continued to command his company.
-The battalion then joined Major-General John Sherbrooke's army sent to secure Cadiz, sailing on 15 January 1809, but the Spaniards refused to allow the British force to disembark and instead they went to Lisbon.
+The battalion then joined Major-General John Sherbrooke's army sent to secure Cádiz, sailing on 15 January 1809, but the Spaniards refused to allow the British force to disembark and instead they went to Lisbon.
 Here the force joined Lieutenant-General Sir Arthur Wellesley's Peninsular army and Peacocke fought with the Guards in a campaign to retake the city of Porto from the French.
 This culminated in the Second Battle of Porto on 12 May, where the city was finally recovered.
 Soon after this Peacocke's health began to deteriorate due to the rigors of service on campaign, and he retired to Lisbon to recuperate; while he went about this, he served as the temporary commander of the garrison there.

 Later in May Peacocke had recovered from his health setback, but instead of re-joining his battalion, he requested that he be assigned to Wellesley's staff so that he could serve in his army rank of colonel rather than in his regimental rank of captain.
 Initially Peacocke was not allowed to do this because there were several colonels in the army who were senior to him, who would therefore hold the rights to any staff position before him.
 However, by the middle of June the composition of the army had changed and Peacocke was now the second most senior colonel without a staff appointment.
 His request was finally granted, and on 14 June he was given command of the 4th Brigade.
 On 18 June divisions were formed within the army, and Peacocke's brigade was assigned to 4th Division.
 Peacocke himself, however, never had the chance to officially take charge of his new brigade, because in the meantime Wellesley had discovered a need for a permanent commander of the Lisbon garrison, who would necessarily need to be a senior officer, to manage operations in support of the army from that city.